gisn8/google-street-view-layer/README.md

 Please review or submit any issues discovered to https://github.com/gisn8/google-street-view-layer/issues.

-*Tested on Linux Mint and Windows 10.*
+*Tested on QGIS 3.16 and up on Linux Mint and Windows 10.*